soumyankar/ScummVM2.2/about.markdown

 	- Include information from ReadME/10.0-Compiling.
 	- Make Indiviual pages for installing like I did above?

+- HOW-TOs are on the wiki?
+Should they be integrated?
+It may be out of scope.

+- User Manual/Appendix: Tools - Maybe GUI, CLI should make it to the guide?
+What about the rest, compression tools? extraction tools?

 If you've read this far, maybe you'd like to take a look at [my poison.](https://steamcommunity.com/id/kakashi3011)